Do you ever have one of those “aha” moments?

 I spotted an old gutter piece in our “junk pile” and thought it would make a great body to the plane.

-My husband bent the end of it to shape it more like a plane’s form.
+I then bent the end of it with a pair of wide, flat pliers to shape it more like a plane’s form.

-My eyes kept wondering the pile until they fell upon a piece of an antenna my husband took off our roof a few weeks ago.
+My eyes kept wondering the pile until they fell upon a piece of an antenna we took off our roof a few weeks ago.

 This little piece was meant to be the tail wing of the plane.